User Guide

 Operational notes:

-- the canonical testnet callback contract for shared infra is
+- the canonical testnet optional callback adapter for shared infra is

-- the current testnet example consumer used by live validation probes resolves to the same shared deployment
+- the current testnet example consumer used by live validation probes resolves to the same shared optional adapter deployment

 - testnet NeoDID registry remains unpublished in the shared registry until a stable shared deployment is intentionally promoted